 The Master of Arts in Science Education in the Mallinson Institute for Science Education at Western Michigan University is designed for anyone with a strong interest in science and the teaching of science, particularly primary and secondary teachers.

-- Helps students improve their knowledge of science as well as their science teaching expertise.
+The program helps students improve their knowledge of science as well as their teaching expertise.
+It also...